This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 CYB 710.
 Introduction to Cryptography.
 3 Credits.

-Introduces fundamentals of applied cryptography, including encryption and decryption, symmetric and asymmetric systems, pseudorandom functions, block ciphers, hash functions, common attacks, digital signatures, key exchange, message authentication and public key cryptography.
-Covers implementation of cryptographic systems in approved programming language, and survey of relevant mathematical concepts, including elementary number theory.
+This course introduces the fundamentals of applied cryptography, including a survey of relevant mathematical concepts and elementary number theory, encryption and decryption, symmetric and asymmetric systems, block ciphers, hash functions, common attacks, digital signatures, key exchange, message authentication, public key cryptography, and implementation of cryptographic systems.

 CYB 715.
-Managing Security Risk.
+IT Security Risk Management.
 3 Credits.

 CYB 720.
-Communication in Cybersecurity.
+Cybersecurity Ethics & Communication.
 3 Credits.

 CYB 725.
-Computer Forensics and Investigations.
+Digital Forensics.
 3 Credits.

-Provides instruction on the investigative and forensics processes of digital evidence with a focus on identifying indicators of compromise, the use of common forensics tools, and the preservation of forensics tools.
+This course provides instruction on the investigative and forensics processes of digital evidence with a focus on identifying indicators of compromise, the use of common forensics tools, and the preservation of forensics tools.
 Topics include forensics iconology, and the analysis of disk, memory, chip-off, mobile device, and OS artifacts.

 CYB 730.
 Computer Criminology.
 3 Credits.